12 Reasons To Always Use Stop-Loss Orders

 4) Some Stocks Never Recover

 Think about all the new all-time highs in the stock market over the last few years.
 Then take a look some long-term monthly charts of stocks that were considered “Blue Chips” in the past.
 Go all the way back to 1999 for some real eye-openers.
-GE, C, INTC, T, PFE, etc.
+C, INTC, T, PFE, etc.

 All it takes is to get in a “high quality” stock at the wrong time and you could be looking at years, a decade (or never) for that investment to get back to your cost basis.